Jmanrules007/Soul-Moon/README.md

 # The Soul Moon

-The Soul Moon is a 5e homebrew setting featuring a flooded world beset upon by devils.
+The Soul Moon is a Dungeons & Dragons 5th Edition homebrew setting featuring a flooded world beset upon by devils.

 ## Resources